-However, there was a glimmer of hope that a recovery was on the way.
-Despite the severe dip in business, quote approvals were on the rise which turned out to be a leading indicator of a recovery.
+There was, however, a glimmer of hope that a recovery was on the way.
+Despite the severe dip in business, quote approvals were on the rise.
+These quote approvals turned out to be a leading indicator of a recovery.
 Here’s what appointment volume looks like now:

 Regionally, the initial impacts of COVID-19 and following recovery have varied.
-In the following chart, the first value column shows the initial decline in appointment volume from 100% of the pre-pandemic levels.
-The second value column shows the appointment volume as of the week of June 21 – 27 as a percent of pre-pandemic levels.
+In Figure 3 below, the first value column shows the initial decline in appointment volume from 100% of the pre-pandemic levels.
+The second value column shows the appointment volume as of the week of July 19 – 25 as a percent of pre-pandemic levels.
 In other words, the second value column shows how close each area is to a complete recovery in appointment volume:

 (Regions with insufficient appointment volume were excluded from this analysis so as not to draw conclusions from data that is not statistically significant)